Sporting Injuries and Pain

 Some athletes may wish not to take drugs or may not be able to due to a condition.
-Fortunately, there are many available options to help them deal with the discomfort.
-One of the most straightforward options of this type is to cool the injury, athletes can do so with an ice pack or a packet of frozen vegetables wrapped in a towel.
-Frequently sporting injuries (such as sprains) involve redness, swelling and inflammation which can be very painful - applying cold will soothe the discomfort and reduce the swelling.
+Fortunately, many available options help them deal with the discomfort.
+One of the most straightforward options of this type is to cool the injury.
+Athletes can do so with an ice pack or a packet of frozen vegetables wrapped in a towel.
+Frequently sporting injuries (such as sprains) involve redness, swelling and inflammation, which can be very painful - applying cold will soothe the discomfort and reduce the swelling.

 Another useful non-medicinal treatment for pain is exercise.
-Exercise is known to release endorphins in the brain, which are natural and effective pain-killers.
-These chemicals are released at times of stress and emergency (among other occasions) and enable people to keep going for longer and deal with their pain.
+Exercise releases endorphins in the brain, which are natural and effective pain-killers.
+These chemicals are released at times of stress and emergency (among other occasions) and enable people to keep going longer and deal with their pain.
 Running is one of the best ways to stimulate this effect.
 Of course, the athlete must choose a form of exercise that will not affect their injury, either by moving the affected area carefully or avoiding it.
 This form of therapy has many other benefits, such as maintaining fitness and encouraging sleep - exercise is known to help people sleep, and poor sleeping patterns can exacerbate pain and discomfort.

 Avoiding Illegal Drugs

 Recently there has been a rise in the number of people who fall into using hard drugs to deal with the pain from a sports injury.
 Some athletes suffer from a particularly severe injury that causes chronic and intense pain, and opiates are sometimes used to quell the discomfort they feel.
-Unfortunately, some turn to heroin to deal with an injury's pain and then become addicted.
-Heroin is one of the most addictive substances and is associated with numerous direct and indirect health problems: from collapsed veins due to frequent injections to overdose risks.
+Unfortunately, some turn to heroin to deal with an injury's pain and become addicted.
+Heroin is one of the most addictive substances associated with numerous direct and indirect health problems: from collapsed veins due to frequent injections to overdose risks.